techhat/core/doc/principles/concepts.md

 A deployment framework is key to solving the problems of deploying, configuring, and scaling open source clusters for cloud computing.

 Deploying an open source cloud can be a complex undertaking.
 Manual processes, can take days or even weeks working to get a cloud fully operational.
-Eeven then, a cloud is never static, in the real world cloud solutions are constantly on an upgrade or improvement path.
-There is continuous need tp deploy new servers, add management capabilities, and track the upstream releases, while keeping the cloud running, and providing reliable services to end users.
-Service continuity requirements dictate a need for automation and orchestation.
+Even then, a cloud is never static, in the real world cloud solutions are constantly on an upgrade or improvement path.
+There is continuous need to deploy new servers, add management capabilities, and track the upstream releases, while keeping the cloud running, and providing reliable services to end users.
+Service continuity requirements dictate a need for automation and orchestration.
 There is no other way to reduce the cost while improving the uptime reliability of a cloud.

 These were among the challenges that drove the development of the OpenCrowbar software framework from it's roots as an [OpenStack](http://OpenStack.org) installer into a much broader orchestration tool.
 Because of this evolution, OpenCrowbar has a number of architectural features to address these challenges: